 Ground covers, Perennials

-Closely related to Epimedium and likewise used as ground covers in shady spots.
+Closely related to Epimedium and likewise used as groundcovers in shady spots.
 Wiry leafstalks grow directly from creeping underground stems; leaves have numerous broad leaflets that resemble small ivy (Hedera) leaves.
 Thread-like flower stalks rise above foliage in late spring or early summer, bearing drooping clusters of small blossoms.
 Petals and sepals are sharply reflexed, giving flowers a windswept look.
-Plants spread slowly from ever-enlarging mat of roots, forming sizable patches in time.
+Plants spread slowly from an ever-enlarging mat of roots, forming sizable patches in time.
 Set plants about 1 1/2 ft. apart.
 Need cool, moist, acid conditions.Vancouveria chrysantha

-Native to mountainsof southwestern Oregon andextreme northwestern California.To 16 in. high, with bronzygray-green, evergreen leafletsand yellow, 1/2-in. flowers.Vancouveria hexandra
+Native to the mountains of southwestern Oregon and extreme northwestern California.
+Grows to 16 in. tall, with bronzy gray-green, evergreen leaflets and yellow, 1/2-in. flowers.Vancouveria hexandra

 Native to coastal forests from Northern California to Washington.
 Grows to 1 ft. tall, with light green, 2 1/2-in. leaflets and white, 1/2-in. flowers.
 Dies back in winter.

 Native to coastal California and southwest Oregon.
 Grows to 2 ft. tall with light to medium green, shallowly lobed leaflets.
 Tiny (about 1/8 in. wide) white flowers are carried in clusters of 25 to 50.
 May die back in winter in colder parts of the range.

 Little-known evergreen shrubs or trees from Chile with leathery leaves, somewhat stiff growth habit, a...

 Grown primarily for big, attractive leaves (to more than a foot across), roundish with heart-shaped ba...